Wrong COVID-19 vaccine dosage for SNEC employee, vaccination certificates set to be discussed in Parliament

 Mr Yip asked the Health Minister how the key differences between the Pfizer-BioNTech and Moderna COVID-19 vaccines influence the Government's decision in purchasing and allocating vaccines.

-He also asked whether the Government will consider allowing residents a choice over which vaccine to use if it will impact their decision to be vaccinated.
+He also asked whether the Government will consider allowing residents a choice of vaccine, if it will impact their decision to be vaccinated.

 DEATH OF STUDENT AND OTHER ISSUES